memery1446/DexAggregator/README.md

                 ***Remember, do not include the backtics `` or brackets <>...!***

-        You've just created a root directory under your new name, with all of the URDEX files.
+        A root directory is now established under the new name, filled with all of the URDEX files.
+Now to access the new directory where all development work will be saved.

          => =>  IN YOUR TERMINAL, RUN: `cd <your-chosen-name>` (ex. cd MyDexAggregator)    <= <=

-        You executed a change-directory command (cd) and have now entered the root directory of your new project.
-Verify in your terminal that you see the name of your project before the % symbol.
-As an example, if you had named it "MyDexAggregator", you should see something like this in your terminal:
+        That was a change-directory command (cd).
+It opened the root directory of the newly named project.

+        Throughout the following steps, it's wise to verify in the terminal that the project name is seen before the % symbol.
+As an example, if the clone was named "MyDexAggregator", it would look something like this:
-        `Mark@Marks-MacBook-Pro MyDexAggregator %`
+        `You@Your-MacBook-Pro MyDexAggregator %`

-        It's optional but I recommend doing a git remove origin.
-This will keep your git repository clean and not tied to another url.
-It's good to do at the start.
+        Next, a 'git remove origin' command will tie the cloned APP to the associated repository.

          => =>  IN YOUR TERMINAL, RUN: `git remote remove origin`  <= <=

-         It will look like nothing happened but now all of your files will originate from your git repository.
+         The terminal most likely looks the same, but now the clone is separated from its parent and future commits will not be tied to the URDEX repository.

-        - It's time to install dependencies.
-You can take a look at the package.json to see what this Aggregator requires.
+        - It's time to install dependencies in the package.json.

              => => IN YOUR TERMINAL, RUN: npm install <= <=

-        You'll see downloading progress in the terminal.
+        Downloading progress will be visible in the terminal.
 If it doesn't start right away or ever looks frozen, keep waiting.
 It will finish.

         Seeing several warnings and a lot of info on the terminal after this is quite normal.
 Let's proceed.

-            => =>   Open the project in your text editor.   <= <=
+            => =>   Open the project in a text editor.  <= <=

-        I use Sublime Text so here is a case where you may need to translate certain processes in order to achieve the action goal.
+            For example, URDEX was created using Sublime Text.

-          => =>   Once the project is open in your text editor, create a .env file in the root directory then paste the text below into the .env file.
-Don't worry if you don't have the keys and url that are mentioned (currently the placeholder text after the equal signs).
-They will be obtained in the next section.
-The placeholders are fine during local development on Hardhat, but we'll be back soon to fill it in.
-For now, get the .env file created and saved with this info:
+          => =>   Once the project is open in a text editor, create a .env file in the root directory.
+Go to the new .env file and paste the text below.
+The keys and url that are mentioned (currently the placeholder text after the equal signs) will be obtained in the next section.
+For now, focus on getting the .env file created and saved with this info:

                   `ALCHEMY_SEPOLIA_URL=your_alchemy_url
                   PRIVATE_KEY=your_wallet_private_key